prathibha02/Snapshot-of-a-school-discrict-using-Pandas/README.md

 ### Math Scores by Grade

-Create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Created a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade

-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Created a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending

-Create a table that breaks down school performance based on average spending ranges (per student).
+Created a table that breaks down school performance based on average spending ranges (per student).
 Use your judgment to create four bins with reasonable cutoff values to group school spending.
 Include the following metrics in the table:

 * Average math score
 * Average reading score